 A. Where necessary or required for the convenience of the traveling public or individual residents, businesses or schools, The Contractor shall provide temporary bridges over all unfilled excavations at all street, driveway and alleyway, crossings unless otherwise directed by the Engineer.
 The bridges shall remain in place until the excavations have been properly backfilled to the satisfaction of the Engineer.

 B. Temporary bridges for street crossings shall conform to the requirements of the authority having jurisdiction in each case, and the Contractor shall adopt designs furnished by said authority for such bridges or shall submit designs for approval by said authority as may be required.
 If plates are used, they must be capable of carrying the heaviest anticipated loads using the roadway, be properly anchored so as to prevent any transverse and/or any longitudinal shifting of the plate and must be certified by a structural engineer registered in the State of Nevada.
-Refer to the City of Las Vegas Trench Plate Requirements detail in Appendix “B”.
+Refer to USS 208.03.21 for trench plate requirements.

 NOTE TO SPEC WRITER: oPEN TRENCH LENGTH SHOULD BE EVALUATED ON A PROJECT BASIS. eNSURE THAT SECTIONS 624.03.72 (b) & 624.03.75 (3) ARE CONSISTENT.